 Q: What is the mission of GT Aeronautics?

-A: The mission of GT Aeronautics is to support homeland security of the United States by providing innovative unmanned aircraft systems to U.S. military and commercial customers.
-Collateral missions include commercial RPAS/UAS operations, RPAS/UAS Pilot Services, RPAS/UAS Flight Training, Engineering Consulting, and Composite Parts Manufacturing, Tooling, and Composite Repair.
+A: The mission of GT Aeronautics is to support homeland security of the United States and the aerospace industry by providing innovative remotely piloted/unmanned aircraft systems to the Department of Defense (DoD) and commercial customers.
+Collateral missions include commercial RPAS/UAS operations, RPAS/UAS Flight Services, RPAS/UAS Flight Training, Engineering Consulting, and Composite Parts Manufacturing, Tooling, and Composite Repair.

 Q: What is the company structure of GT Aeronautics?